stochastic-sisyphus/research/verification-reversal.md

 Heterogeneity in models, training distributions, and verification methods reduces correlated failure risk.
 A monoculture of frontier models trained on similar data with similar objectives and similar evaluation criteria is a fragility multiplier.
 The errors correlate.
 The cascade deepens.

+### 10.3.1 Adversarial Dynamics (Extension)

+The analysis above models honest agents responding to cost incentives.
+Under verification reversal, the same cascade equilibrium becomes an **attack surface**: adversaries can cheaply generate artifacts optimized for plausibility and forwarding, targeting the reviewer bottlenecks and the proxies institutions use for legitimacy.
+This shifts the story from “verification lapses” to a joint regime of *bounded verification plus strategic manipulation*.

+In security terms, verification reversal increases the expected payoff to phishing-like informational attacks, policy/requirements poisoning, and automated vulnerability injection, because the attacker’s marginal cost of generation is low while defenders’ marginal cost of deep checking remains high.
+This extension connects directly to the security literature on AI-generated code and vulnerability patterns (e.g., Pearce et al.).

 This suggests value in maintaining diverse verification channels: human review with different expertise, models with different architectures and training data, and formal methods where applicable.
 The goal is not to verify that models agree with each other (that is easy and uninformative).
 The goal is to create conditions where disagreement is possible and informative.

 ### 10.4 Implications for Incentive Design